-Potable Reuse

-Other states already recycle wastewater for everything from watering lawns and golf courses to drinking.
+Potable Reuse.
+Other Florida counties and other states have figured out how to recycle wastewater for everything from watering lawns and golf courses to drinking.
+It’s time that Jacksonville does the same.
+(Remove BF)

-If JEA can’t remove PFAs forever chemicals and pharmaceuticals from wastewater, why should they why should the Suwannee Basin accept it? to contaminate our recreational wetlands, aquifer, springs, and rivers and the plants and animals that live there?
-IIf they can clean it up that much, why not feed it into Jacksonville’s drinking water?
-That would solve problem #2 (SB 64) and help with problem #1 (low levels and flows).
-Or at least use it for industry, lawns, and the like.
+Chemical remediation.
+If JEA can’t remove PFAS (per- and polyfluorinated alkyl substances, also known as “forever chemicals”) and pharmaceuticals from its wastewater, why should they expect us in the Suwannee Basin to accept it?
+These chemicals would contaminate our recreational wetlands, aquifer, springs, and rivers and poison the plants and animals that live there.
+If they can clean it up, why not feed it into Jacksonville’s drinking water?
+That would solve problem #2 (SB 64 -replenishing the aquifer) and help with problem #1 (low levels and flows).
+Jacksonville could at least use it for industry, lawns, and the like.

-Brackish Water DesalinationPhiladelphia drinks from the Schuylkill and Delaware Rivers.14 Jacksonville can drink from the St. Johns River.
-There are 41 brackish water desalination projects in south Florida (and two seawater desalination plants), according to its WMD.15 If they can do it, Jacksonville can do it.
+Brackish Water Desalination.
+If Philadelphia drinks from the Schuylkill and Delaware Rivers,,14 it’s reasonable to ask Jacksonville to drink from the St. Johns.
+South Florida contains 41 brackish water desalination projects (and two seawater desalination plants), according to its WMD.15 If they can do it, Jacksonville can do it.

-Seawater Desalination

-River WMD, Suwannee River WMD, and their partners dismissed seawater desalination as too expensive, too difficult to dispose of the resulting brine, and that this technology not solving SB 64.16
+Seawater Desalination.
+Water management agencies in the St Johns River WMD, Suwannee River WMD, and their partners dismiss seawater desalination as too expensive.
+They claim that it’s too difficult to dispose of the resulting brine and that this technology does not solve the problems posed by SB 64.16

-But JEA, SJRWMD, SRWMD, and their partners only considered a few projects in north Florida.
-It took only a few hours to find half a dozen seawater desalination projects17 in the Middle East and Australia.
-Each cost less per million gallons per day (mgd) to build than WFNF, produce more mgd than WFNF, and took only 4 to 5 years to build, not the 13+ years of WFNF.
-For operational energy, Florida is the Sunshine State: use solar panels and batteries.
-According to JEA,18 “Generating power from the sun is one of the cleanest and greenest ways to produce electricity.”
+But these agencies considered only a few projects in north Florida.
+It took me only a few hours to identify half a dozen seawater desalination projects17 in the Middle East and Australia.
+Each cost less per million gallons per day (mgd) to build than WFNF.
+They produce millions of gallons more per day than does WFNF and took only four to five years to build, not the 13+ years anticipated for WFNF.
+Florida is the Sunshine State: For operational energy, we can use solar panels and batteries.
+JEA itself notes that18 “generating power from the sun is one of the cleanest and greenest ways to produce electricity.”

-Regarding brine, the obvious course is to ask those projects what they do with it.
-Or ask the numerous Texas projects,19 such as the South Texas seawater desalination project,20 which is to produce 100 mgd of drinking water.

-Or look at the numerous research projects on better undersea dispersal or even on turning brine into saleable commodities.
-Sure, those are research.
+Regarding brine disposal, the obvious course is to ask those projects what they do with it.
+Or ask the numerous Texas projects,19 such as the South Texas seawater desalination project,20 which is designed to produce 100 mgd of drinking water.
+North Florida’s agencies should study the numerous research projects on better undersea dispersal of brine or even on turning it into marketable commodities.
+Sure, those are in the research stages.
 But so are JEA’s attempts to remove PFAS and pharmaceuticals from treated wastewater.
-Even for those attempts, there are already solutions elsewhere, on the U.S. west coast.
+Even for those problems, solutions exist right on the United States’ west coast.

 What Counties and the People Think

-Two letters sum up the Suwannee Basin reaction to WFNF.
+Two County Commission letters sum up the Suwannee Basin reaction to WFNF.

-When the Suwannee County Commission pressed a SRWMD representative on whether they got to vote on WFNF, the answer was: “No.”21 The Commissioners and the people of the Suwannee Basin do not take kindly to that answer.
-Suwannee County’s letter to SRWMD ends, “Once the spigot is turned on, it is impossible to predict the consequences which will impact literally every person in the area.
+When the Suwannee County Commissioners pressed a SRWMD representative on whether they got to vote on WFNF, the answer was “no.”21 The Commissioners and the people of the Suwannee Basin do not take kindly to this answer.
+Suwannee County’s letter to SRWMD concludes with, “Once the spigot is turned on, it is impossible to predict the consequences which will impact literally every person in the area.
 Our citizens should not suffer the consequences of such hubris.”22

-The Hamilton County Commission wrote to SRWMD, “Finally, the Board must note the utter disrespect that has been shown to the Board and citizens of Hamilton County.”23
+The Hamilton County Commission’s letter to the SRWMD notes, “Finally, the Board must note the utter disrespect that has been shown to the Board and citizens of Hamilton County.”23